Wagoneers

 "I think we've got an absolute smash with the Wagoneers.
 We're right on target with what's happening on the streets with this band.
 They just blew everybody away...standing ovation after standing ovation."--J.P.
 Guilbert, RPM July 2, 1988

 David Conrad, Director of Almo/Irving Music in Nashville brought the Wagoneers to A&M Records' attention.
-Monte Warden told RPM, "A&M ws the first label to tell us they'd give us the full country treatment.
+They were signed by Patrick Clifford, A&M A&R executive.
+Monte Warden told RPM, "A&M was the first label to tell us they'd give us the full country treatment.
 They wanted to get into country music and we were the ones they wanted to get into country music with."
+At the time A&M Records did not have an office in Nashville.
+The label was distributed by RCA and its country division handled radio promotion, marketing and publicity for the Wagoneers.

 The master tapes for the Wagoneers two albums for A&M were lost in the fire at Universal Music's storage vault.